 Star Line Mackinac Island Ferry Company also offers a variety of day and overnight parking options in both Mackinaw City and St. Ignace, with boats leaving every 30 minutes or so in season.
 You can choose direct passage to Mackinac Island or opt for a ride under the Mackinac Bridge for a slightly longer trip.

-Both Shepler’s and Star Line allow visitors to bring a bike on board for a small fee.
+Both Shepler’s and Star Line allow visitors to bring a bike on board the Mackinac Island ferry for a small fee.
 And pets are welcome on ferry boats to Mackinac Island, too.

 Each ferry company has its own arrival dock on Mackinac Island where you will exit the boat and gather any luggage or bicycles that you brought on board.
 Some places to stay have Mackinac Island dockporters take your bags straight from the ferry dock to your room so you don’t have to worry about handling your bags once you arrive.
 Be sure to check in advance with the place you’re staying to see how to take care of your bags upon arrival.